Family Code of Conduct

 In fact another good idea is to have a place at the bottom of the document where children who can write, can sign their names – like a legal contract.
 Keep a copy of the rules where they can be referred to often.

-Now, before you read my list, please don’t let it put you on a guilt trip.
-My children are not little soldiers that obey with military precision, as much as we sometimes wish they would!
-They most often have dirty faces and untidy hair and don’t do all that is required by this list, but these are our goals.
+Now, before you read the list below, please don't let it put you on a guilt trip.
+Our children are not little soldiers that obey with military precision, as much as we sometimes wish they would!
+They most often have dirty faces and untidy hair and don't do all that is required by this list, but these are our goals.
 We are all in training.

 Our House Rules

-1. God’s word is our authority on discipline and all other family matters.
+1. The Bible is our authority on discipline and all other family matters.

-2. We obey God’s instruction: we have family devotions, prayer time, Bible study etc.
+2. We obey Biblical instruction: we have family devotions, prayer time, Bible study etc.

 3. We honour and obey our parents: we do as we are told immediately, without arguing.
 We do not nag.